-If you have never used the GitHub CLI tool before, you need to authorise it with your GitHub account.
-If you type in the following command it will walk you through allowing your terminal to make changes to your GitHub account.
+If you have never used the GitHub CLI tool before, you must authorise it with your GitHub account.
+If you type in the following command, it will walk you through allowing your terminal to change your GitHub account.

 gh auth login